awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 **Important**
  To specify an optional On\-Demand portion, you must first choose a launch template\.

    1. \(Optional\) By default, the Spot service terminates Spot Instances when they are interrupted\.
-To maintain the target capacity, choose **Maintain target capacity**\.
+To maintain the target capacity, select **Maintain target capacity**\.
 You can then specify that the Spot service terminates, stops, or hibernates Spot Instances when they are interrupted\.
 To do so, choose the corresponding option from **Interruption behavior**\.

+   1. \(Optional\) To control the amount you pay per hour for the total Spot Instances in your fleet, select **Maintain target cost for Spot \(advanced \- optional\)** and then enter the maximum total amount you're willing to pay per hour\.
+When the maximum total amount is reached, Spot Fleet stops launching Spot Instances even if it hasn’t met the target capacity\.
+For more information, see [Control spending](spot-fleet.md#spot-fleet-control-spending)\.

 1. For **Fleet request settings**, do the following: